EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Rhombus Antenna
 ![Rhombus Antenna](Types_of_Antenna/Rhombus-Antenna.jpg)
-Figure 1.5: Fabricated Rhombus (Diamond) Antenna.
+*Figure 1.41: Fabricated Rhombus (Diamond) Antenna.
 This traveling-wave radiator utilizes a non-resonant design to achieve high directivity.
 By utilizing a termination resistor at the apex, the antenna is converted from a bidirectional to a unidirectional system, providing a high-gain 'pencil beam' suitable for long-range point-to-point links.*

 #### Theory & Function
 A Rhombus antenna is essentially two V-antennas joined together.
 It is a non-resonant traveling-wave antenna, meaning the signal moves along the wires rather than bouncing back and forth like in a dipole.